 The euro was also supported by comments from European Central Bank President Mario Draghi, who played down the possibility of the bank implementing negative deposit rates.

-Europe’s shared currency also shrugged off comments from ECB Chief Economist Peter Praet that the euro zone faces deflationary pressures.
+The euro zone’s shared currency also shrugged off comments from ECB Chief Economist Peter Praet that the zone faces deflationary pressures.

-The dollar index was down 0.4 percent at 80.715, showing little reaction to comments from Kansas City Fed President Esther George and Atlanta Fed chief Dennis Lockhart, who both said that the U.S. central bank will discuss scaling back its asset purchases in its December meeting.
+The dollar showed little reaction to comments from Kansas City Fed President Esther George and Atlanta Fed chief Dennis Lockhart, who both said that the U.S. central bank will discuss scaling back its asset purchases at its December meeting.

 BoJ Governor Haruhiko Kuroda said earlier he did not think the yen was at abnormally low levels and he did not see an asset bubble occurring in Japan.